 Plant trees to shade your home, reducing your cooling costs in the summer months.
 Typically, newly planted trees will begin shading windows in their first year and will reach your roof within 5-10 years.

 Planting shrubs, bushes, and vines next to your house creates dead air spaces that insulate your home in both winter and summer.

 During the winter months, dense, low-lying trees and shrubbery on the north and northeast sides of your home can help protect your home against wind chill.

-Each of use at Ron's Appliance, Heating & Air, Inc hope that you find these tips helpful and that you take advantage of some of these money-saving ideas.
+Each of use at Ron’s Appliance, Heating & Air, Inc hopes that you find these tips helpful and that you take advantage of some of these money-saving ideas.
 If you have any questions or we can assist you in any way, please contact us at 916-224-3921.
 For your convenience, you may also request services from this site.

 Thank you for your interest in Ron’s Appliance Heating & Air, Inc. We look forward to serving you in the near future.